|Apache | POI||

 The partner to HWPF for the new Word 2007 .docx format is XWPF.
 Whilst HWPF and XWPF provide similar features, there is not a common interface across the two of them at this time.

-As detailed in the Components Page, HWPF is contained within the Scratchpad jar, while XWPF is in the OOXML jar.
+As detailed in the Components Page, HWPF is contained within the poi-scratchpad-XXX.jar, while XWPF is in the poi-ooxml-XXX.jar.
 You will need to ensure you include the appropriate jars (and their dependencies!) in your classpath to use HWPF or XWPF.

-Source code in the org.apache.poi.hdf tree is the old legacy code.
-Source in the org.apache.poi.hwpf.model tree is the old legacy code refactored into an new object model.
-Those packages contains Java representation of internal Word format structure.
+Source in the org.apache.poi.hwpf.model tree is the Java representation of internal Word format structure.
 This code is "internal", it shall not be used by your code.
-Because of backward-compatibility some API still has references to those packages.
-They are subject to be deprecated and removed.
 Code from org.apache.poi.hwpf.usermodel package is actual public and user-friendly (as much as possible) API to access document parts.
 Source code in the org.apache.poi.hwpf.extractor tree is a wrapper of this to facilitate easy extraction of interesting things (eg the Text), and org.apache.poi.hwpf.converter package contains Word-to-HTML and Word-to-FO converters (latest can be used to generate PDF from Word files when using with Apache FOP ).
 Also there is a small file-structure-dumping utility in org.apache.poi.hwpf.dev package, primally for developing purposes.